BaseMax/RandomRealNameAPIGo/README.md

 ## Assignment

-### Technology

-Java and Kotlin, Ktor (which is a server-side and client-side network library)

 In most projects, we need to generate random names, but we do not want to use random characters.
 We need real names.

 We have an email provider which provides your email address.
 By getting this repository they will be able to generate many random email address but meanfull names.